Hyundai Ioniq: Chassis

 Its aerodynamic design helped lower the drag coefficient of the Ioniq down to 0.24.
 Excessive weight is reduced by utilization of high strength steel for the structure and aluminium for non structural components.
 The Ioniq uses aluminium in the hood and tailgate, reducing weight by 27 lb compared with conventional steel, with no measurable disadvantages in noise or vibration.
 With a higher usage of lightweight components and a more compact build, the cargo screen cover is about 25% lighter than the types used in other Hyundai models.

 The hybrid version competes with, and surpasses in fuel economy, the previous mileage leader in the Toyota Prius.
-Hyundai expects the model with 15-inch wheels to obtain an EPA rated combined fuel economy between 57 mpgUS and 58 mpgUS, just ahead of the 2016 Toyota Prius Eco at 56 mpgUS.
+Hyundai expects the model with 15-inch wheels to obtain an EPA rated combined fuel economy between 57 mpgUS and 58 mpgUS, just ahead of the 2016 Toyota Prius at 56 mpgUS.
 The Ioniq is also available with a 17-inch alloy rim option.
-Trims that include the alloy rims produce approximately 5MPG lower overall fuel economy on the highway.
+Trims that include alloy rims reduce highway fuel economy by approximately 5 MPG.

 Many parked Ioniq vehicles appear in the early scenes of the 2018 film Johnny English Strikes Again, starring Rowan Atkinson.